Meli-Nzekele/DPG-Meetups-Next.js/README.md

 ```

-5. Once we have fetched featuredEvents from the API inside of getStaticProps, we can go back to put Homepage component and deconstruct the featuredEvents that we are passing from getStaticProps as props:
+5. Once we have fetched ``featuredEvents`` from the API inside of getStaticProps, we can go back to put Homepage component and deconstruct ``featuredEvents`` that we are passing from getStaticProps as props as follows:

 ```
 export default function Homepage({featuredEvents}) {

-[rest of the code...]
+	...

 }

 ```

-6. Once we have the featuredEvent data already in the Homepage component, we remove any refrences to client side data fetching from that component.
+6. Once we have the ``featuredEvent`` data already in the Homepage component, we can remove any references to client side data fetching from that component.
 We will therefore delete:
-- the useState hook
+- the ``useState`` hook
-- the useEffect hook
+- the ``useEffect`` hook
-- the Loader component
+- the ``Loader`` component
-- all imports that we are no longer using
+- all imports that we are no longer using namely ``useState``, ``useEffect`` and ``Loader``

-Consiqently, our code should look like this:
+Consequently, our code should look like this:

 ```